yanisvdc/cramR/README.md

 - **Advertising and pricing**: setting optimal prices to maximize revenue
 - **Policy interventions**: deciding which individuals or regions should receive targeted support to improve outcomes

-Unlike traditional approaches like **sample splitting** or **cross-validation**, which reserve a portion of the data purely for evaluation, **Cram reuses all available data** efficiently during both training and evaluation.

-A key distinction from **cross-validation** is that Cram evaluates the **final learned model** directly, rather than averaging the performance of multiple models trained on different data subsets—resulting in sharper inference and better alignment with real-world deployment.

 ---

 ## 🎯 Key Features

 - 🧠 **Cram Policy (`cram_policy`)**: Learn and evaluate individualized binary treatment rules using Cram.
-Offers flexible model choices, including causal forests and custom learners.
+Supports flexible models, including causal forests and custom learners.
+Common examples include whether to treat a patient, send a discount offer, or provide financial aid based on estimated benefit.

-- 📈 **Cram ML (`cram_ml`)**: Learn and evaluate ML models using Cram.
-Supports flexible model training (via `caret` and user-defined functions) and custom loss functions.
+- 📈 **Cram ML (`cram_ml`)**: Learn and evaluate standard machine learning models using Cram.
+It estimates the expected loss at the population level, giving you a reliable measure of how well the final model is likely to generalize to new data.
+Supports flexible training via caret or custom learners, and allows evaluation with user-defined loss metrics.
+Ideal for classification, regression, and other predictive tasks.

 - 🎰 **Cram Bandit (`cram_bandit`)**: Learn and perform on-policy evaluation of contextual bandit algorithms using Cram.
 Supports both real data and simulation environments with built-in policies.
+For users with an ML background, it may be informative to compare with supervised learning to introduce the contextual bandit setting.
+In supervised learning, each data point comes with a known label.
+In contrast, the contextual bandit setting involves a context (feature vector), a choice among multiple actions, and a reward observed for the chosen action.
+Thus, the label (reward) is at first unknown and is only revealed after an action is chosen - note that the labels (rewards) associated with the non-chosen action will remain unknown (partial feedback), which makes learning and evaluation more challenging.
+Contextual bandits arise in many real-world applications, such as showing one ad and observing if it’s clicked or recommending one product and seeing if it’s purchased.
+Contextual bandit algorithms aim to learn a policy that chooses the best action for each context to maximize expected reward.

 ---